 Familiarise yourself with the different options that are available to you regarding the submission of documents

-It is worth repeating that, whilst it is a good idea to get a good idea beforehand, what matters is what you are told as you progress through the online website.
+It is worth repeating that, whilst it is a good idea to briefly familiarise yourself with this beforehand, what matters is what you are told as you progress through the online website.

-There are several visa centres in the UK where this can be done, the locations of which is normally disclosed to you once you have submitted the online application.
+There are several visa centres in the UK where this can be done, the locations of which are normally disclosed to you once you have submitted the online application.

 This service will require the sponsor (or agent of the applicant and sponsor) to attend the visa centre in person to submit the documents.
 The documents, via this method, cannot be posted in the mail.